Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Leofoo Village (Liufu Cun or 六福村) in Hsinchu County is possibly the most popular amusement parks in Taiwan, and definitely the easiest one to get to from Taipei.

-What began as a wildlife safari has now expanded to include four themed areas with 60+ rides, a large water park, and Leofoo Resort (see on Booking / Agoda / TripAdvisor), a hotel with rooms overlooking giraffes and other large animals.
-Besides the safari train still in operation, the park has one of only 300 white tigers in the world.
+What began as a wildlife safari has now expanded to include four themed areas with 60+ rides, a large water park, and Leofoo Guanshi Resort (see on Booking / Agoda / TripAdvisor), a hotel with rooms overlooking giraffes and other large animals.
+Besides the safari train still in operation, the park has two white tigers – there are only 300 in the world!

-Make sure to buy your Leofoo Village theme park ticket online for a huge discount, or this deal that includes the shuttle bus from Taipei.
+Make sure to buy your Leofoo Village theme park ticket online for a huge discount.
+Read my guide to Leofoo Village theme park for more info.

-Getting from Taipei to Leofoo Village: This deal includes entrance ticket plus transportation from Taipei Main Station and Ximending, or this one includes entrance and the shuttle bus from Jingan, Songshan Airport, or Zhongxiao Dunhua MRT).
+Getting from Taipei to Leofoo Village: This deal includes entrance ticket plus the option to add transportation from Taipei.

 Yong An Fishing Harbor